Heavy metal lyrics: War and violence

 A key theme in heavy metal lyrics is the "pointless horror and destruction of war".
-A number of heavy metal songs criticize war, including "War Pigs" (Black Sabbath); "One" (Metallica); "Symphony of Destruction" (Megadeth) and "Now You’ve Got Something To Die For" (Lamb of God).
+A number of heavy metal songs criticize war, including "War Pigs" (Black Sabbath); "One" (Metallica); "Symphony of Destruction" (Megadeth) and "Now You've Got Something To Die For" (Lamb of God).
 Heavy metal has a "lyrical fixation with dark themes, including war, destruction, doom and misery."
 Heavy metal lyrics focus on the "poetics of destruction", such as "death, mutilation and physical violence."
 Ronald Pogue states that death metal songs have "violent, aggressive and angry lyrics".
 Later thrash metal bands' songs "questioned injustices such as warfare".

 Religion

 Even the earliest heavy metal used religion in its lyrical themes, notably Black Sabbath, which usually performed with a crucifix, even though their music had messages about black magic.

-In the 1980s groups such as Slayer and Venom showed a "fascination with religion", which can be seen in "Slayer’s groundbreaking 1986 album "Reign in Blood", which features "Larry Carroll’s satanic-themed cover art."
+In the 1980s groups such as Slayer and Venom showed a "fascination with religion", which can be seen in "Slayer's groundbreaking 1986 album "Reign in Blood", which features "Larry Carroll's satanic-themed cover art."
 Metal bands may have been fascinated with religion to antagonize "conservative Christian groups" that criticized metal.
 Through the late 1980s and into the early 1990s, anti-Christian messages in metal got more extreme, with Deicide releasing songs such as "Kill the Christian."

 Some metal songs criticize religion, such as "Death Church" by Machine Head, which "criticizes the hypocrisy of the Christian church."
-Metal groups "…seek out every…avenue to assault religion", including "religious hypocrisy", specifically Christianity.
-Metal songs use themes from the New Testament Book of Revelation which focus on apocalypse (e.g., Iron Maiden’s "Number of the Beast").
+Metal groups "...seek out every...avenue to assault religion", including "religious hypocrisy", specifically Christianity.
+Metal songs use themes from the New Testament Book of Revelation which focus on apocalypse (e.g., Iron Maiden's "The Number of the Beast").
 The metal subgenre with the most emphasis on apocalyptic themes is thrash metal.
-Black metal song lyrics usually " attack Christianity" using "…apocalyptic language" and "Satanic" elements.
+Black metal song lyrics usually " attack Christianity" using "...apocalyptic language" and "Satanic" elements.
 Bands with explicitly Christian lyrics make up a distinct subculture in the heavy metal community, sometimes called white metal in contrast to black metal.

 Women

-Heavy metal lyrics have been called "…callous toward women" and the PMRC claimed in the 1980s that metal songs are misogynistic and that they promote rape and other violence towards women.
+Heavy metal lyrics have been called "...callous toward women" and the PMRC claimed in the 1980s that metal songs are misogynistic and that they promote rape and other violence towards women.
 Andrew Cope states that claims that heavy metal lyrics are misogynistic are "clearly misguided" as these critics have "overlooked the overwhelming evidence that suggests otherwise."
 Craig Hayes states that metal "clearly empowers women".

 Cope states that there are styles of rock music that contain misogynistic lyrics, but he says this is mostly "blues-based rock music" and "cock rock".
 Contrary to the claims of anti-metal critics, Cope states that "metal has opened up a space for women", and there has been significant growth" in the number of female metal performers since the mid-1990s.
 Some metal bands even have male/female co-lead vocalists (e.g., Nightwish and Lacuna Coil) and in the 2000s, mainstream metal magazines such as Terrorizer have had a number of articles and cover stories about female metal artists.